Practical Implementation of RIS-Aided Spectrum Sensing: A Deep Learning-Based Solution: DL-based Spectrum Sensing

 \subsection{Training Parameters of the Detectors}

-The training parameters of YOLOv7\footnote{ Available at: https://github.com/WongKinYiu/yolov7} and Detectron2\footnote{ Available at: https://github.com/facebookresearch/detectron2} models, whose codes are publicly available, are experimentally determined for the spectrum sensing application.
-The transfer learning approach is employed to reduce the training effort for the spectrum sensing models of both detectors, in which the pre-trained weights are utilized as the initial weights.
+The training parameters of YOLOv7\footnote{ Available at: https://github.com/WongKinYiu/yolov7} and Detectron2\footnote{ Available at: https://github.com/facebookresearch/detectron2} models, whose codes are publicly available, are experimentally determined for the spectrum sensing application. { These highly complex DL-based detector models require a large dataset for achieving sufficient model accuracy since there is a large number of parameters to be trained.
+Therefore, } the transfer learning approach is employed to reduce the training effort for the spectrum sensing models of both detectors, in which the pre-trained weights are utilized as the initial weights.
 The Common Objects in Context (COCO) dataset is utilized to obtain these pre-trained weights.
-This transfer learning approach significantly reduces the number of epochs required for training the models.
-The pre-trained model of YOLOv7\textsuperscript{\ref{FN_yolov7}} in \cite{wang2023yolov7} is utilized with the batch and epoch sizes of $64$ and $200$, respectively.
-For Detectron2, the mask R-CNN architecture with the pre-trained model of \textit{mask\_rcnn\_X\_101\_32x8d\_FPN\_3x}\textsuperscript{\ref{FN_detectron}} in \cite{wu2019detectron2} is used.
-Additionally, Detectron2 is trained with a learning rate of $0.0025$, an image per batch of $16$, a batch size per image of $512$, and $4000$ iterations with every $20$ iteration corresponding to an epoch.
+This transfer learning approach significantly reduces the number of epochs required for training the models. { Furthermore, this method is particularly helpful in the field of spectrum sensing, where labeled data is rare and costly to produce due to its ability to convey general features of the models pre-trained on large data sets to a new task.
+In fact, this significantly reduces the amount of data required and accelerates the training process.
+The transfer learning approach also helps to avoid overfitting, especially when working with small datasets, and improves the generalization of models to new, unseen data, which is critical for the robust detection of various types of signals in CR systems. }